 Getting approved for student loan refinancing isn’t just a matter of submitting an application.
 You need a game plan — one that will help you become a strong loan candidate, who’ll land a quick “yes” and a lower student loan interest rate.
 Here are five ways to get a lower interest rate on student loans.

-5 Point Plan for Getting a Low Rate
+5 Point Plan for Getting a Low Interest Rate

 1. Check your credit.